stefangweichinger/ansible-rclone/README.md

 password2 = <PASSWORD2>
 ```

-To enable ansible-rclone to recreate that config file, you can provide an `rclone_configs` variable as follows.
+To enable the role to recreate that config file, you can provide an `rclone_configs` variable as follows.
 Note that this should always be encrypted if stored publicly as it gives access to your remotes:

 ```